• Home

 • Conquer Distractions and Get More Done

-If you don't conquer distractions in your life, you prevent focus when you need it.
+If you don't conquer distractions, you prevent focus when needed.
 Many of your distractions are controlled by you, like your phone, computer, tablet, or TV.
-For those, the solution is simple, but you still don't remove the distraction!
+The solution is simple for those, but you still need to remove the distraction!

-Fear is the likely reason you don’t remove it – fear of being out of touch, uninformed, and not be reached when needed.
+Fear is the likely reason you don’t remove it – fear of being out of touch, uninformed, and unreachable when needed.
 When that's true, fear makes you a slave of your equipment.
 Rather than you owning it, it owns you.
 So, your bad thinking is creating emotions that control you at that point.

 With that in mind, consider these four simple methods to help you focus and conquer distractions.